US coronavirus cases hit record daily high and experts warn daily death rates will triple by mid-January | NewsChannel 3-12

 Forty-three states have shown an increase in cases compared to last week, with five holding steady and two — Oklahoma and Louisiana — reporting a decline, according to JHU.

-New Mexico reported 1,082 new coronavirus cases Thursday — a record — and a top health care executive there sounded the alarm about the direction of Covid-19 spread in his state.
+New Mexico reported 1,082 cases Thursday — a record — and a top health care executive there sounded the alarm about the direction of Covid-19 spread in his state.

 “We are at an unsustainable growth rate,” said Dr. Jason Mitchell Thursday.
 Mitchell is the chief medical officer at Presbyterian Healthcare Services, which operates nine regional hospitals in New Mexico.